ucb-rit/savio-training-intro-fall-2021/intro.md

 All computations are done by submitting jobs to the scheduling software that manages jobs on the cluster, called SLURM.

 Why is this necessary?
 Otherwise your jobs would be slowed down by other people's jobs running on the same node.
-This also allows everyone to fairly share Savio.
+This also allows everyone to share Savio in a fair way.

 The basic workflow is: